Python3pkg/Products.PloneGlossary/Products/PloneGlossary/README.txt

 ----------------------

-Highlight content: if this option is chosen, all defined words are hightlighted in the chosen content types (see further).
+Highlight content: if this option is chosen, all defined words are highlighted in the chosen content types (see further).

 Description length : Choose the maximum length of the given definition in the highlights.